 Schönbrunn

-This one is a little away from the centre but possibly the biggest and best.
+This one is a little away from the centre but probably the biggest and best.
 The imperial surrounds create a wonderful atmosphere.

-To make good use of your trip, you might book a tour of the palace and then pop into the market in the forecourt beforehand (or afterwards) for a spot of brunch, lunch or a dinnertime snack, before heading back to the delights of Vienna’s old town.
+To make good use of your trip, you might book a tour of the palace and then pop into the market in the forecourt beforehand (or afterwards) for a spot of brunch, lunch or a dinnertime snack, then see a light classical concert in the same baroque palace orangery Mozart once played in.

 Am Hof